rstoyanchev/spring-mvc-31-update/redirect/slides.md

 ## (Up until Spring 3.1)

 * Depends on the content of the model
-* Simple type attributes auto-appended
+* Simple type attrs appended to query
-* May cause some surprises
+* May lead to surprises

 .notes Example surprises ROO-2158, SPR-6796

 !SLIDE smaller
-# What Usually Makes Sense
+# What Usually Makes Sense ...

     @@@ java